ThemeZee/lawson/readme.txt

 == Copyright ==

-Lincoln WordPress Theme, Copyright 2022 ThemeZee.de
+Lawson WordPress Theme, Copyright 2022 ThemeZee.de
-Lincoln is distributed under the terms of the GNU GPL
+Lawson is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by